mvolkmann/blog/src/terminal-tips.md

 "warp" %} terminal solves all of these issues.
 The last command entered sticks to the top of the pane while its output scrolls below it.
-Clicking the command causes the output to scroll back to the first line.
+Clicking the command causes the output to scroll back to its first line.
 Both the command and its output are part of a "block".
 There are many commands that can be executed on a block including "Find Within Block" and "Copy Output".

-## JSON
+## Using JSON

-JavaScript Object Notation (JSON) is a data format that is frequently returned by API services and read from files.
+JavaScript Object Notation (JSON) is a data format that is frequently used for data returned by API services and data in input files.
-Often all the data is on a single line with no added spaces, so it is not easy for humans to read.
+Often all the data is on a single line with no added spaces to make the data as compact as possible.
+But this make it difficult for humans to read.

 The tool {% aTargetBlank "https://stedolan.github.io/jq/", "jq" %}
 helps with this and does much more.

-jq is a command-line JSON processor that is implemented in C.
+It is a command-line JSON processor that is implemented in C.

 The basic functionality of jq is to pretty-print JSON data.
 But can also filter, sort, and transform JSON data.